 Plant your garden with a variety of flowering plants to attract bees.
 Lavender is a great companion to lemon trees as it flowers well at the same time as your lemon.
 This will attract more pollinating insects to your garden to help your lemon tree to grow fruit.

-Lemon tree is too young
+5. The lemon tree is too young

 Water your lemon tree well during the warm weather and add an extra handful of pelleted chicken manure in Spring and Fall.
 This will help your lemon tree to establish quickly.